Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes (RRF 2.x and 1.20 and later 1.x)

 * RepRapFirmware 1.16 and later allow the PID controller for a heater to be disabled by setting the A, C and D parameters to -1.
 This frees up the corresponding heater control pin for use as a general purpose I/O pin to use with the M42 or M280 command.
 Example: `M307 H2 A-1 C-1 D-1`.

+### Order dependency

+* **RRF 3.x**: The M307 command must come later in config.g than the M950 command that created the heater number it refers to.

 ### Notes